AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 * The **type** property specifies the type of index, and in this case it must be set to **property**

-* The **propertyNames** property indicates the list of the properties that will be stored in the index.
+* The **propertyNames** property indicates the list of the properties that are stored in the index.
 In case it is missing, the node name is used as a property name reference value.
 In this example, the **jcr:uuid** property whose job is to expose the unique identifier (UUID) of its node is added to the index.

 * The **unique** flag which, if set to **true** adds a uniqueness constraint on the property index.

-* The **declaringNodeTypes** property lets you specify a certain node type that the index will only apply to.
+* The **declaringNodeTypes** property lets you specify a certain node type that the index only applies to.
 * The **reindex** flag which if set to **true**, triggers a full content reindex.

 ### The Ordered Index {#the-ordered-index}